Regional analysis by Paul Banoba, Transparency International

-Some other large African countries have failed to improve their scores on the index.
+Some other large African countries have failed to improve their scores on the index by a statistically significant amount.
 These include South Africa, Nigeria, Tanzania and Kenya.
 South African President Jacob Zuma was in court and in the media for corruption scandals.
 This included his own appeal against findings in a report by the Public Prosecutor Thuli Madonsela, regarding undue public spending in his private homestead in Nkandla.

 Kenya – despite the adoption of a few anti-corruption measures including passing a law on the right to information – has a long way to go.
 President Uhuru expressed frustration that all his anti-corruption efforts were not yielding much.
 He may need new strategies as Kenyan citizens go to the polls in 2017.

 Right at the bottom of the list is Somalia, whose parliamentary elections were marred by malpractice and corruption, and whose presidential elections were postponed three times last year and are yet to be held.

 African leaders that come to office on an “anti-corruption ticket” will need to live up to their pledges to deliver corruption-free services to their citizens.
 They must implement their commitments to the principles of governance, democracy and human rights.
 This includes strengthening the institutions that hold their governments accountable, as well as the electoral systems that allow citizens to either re-elect them or freely choose an alternative.

 Correction 13 September 2017: The sentence about large African countries having failed to improve their scores on the index was amended to include the phrase "by a statistically significant amount".